jozz024/amiibo-tournament-automation/README.md

   :4000
   ```

-- this would have left go down for 2 seconds, and then no input for 4 seconds
+- this would have the left button be held for 2 seconds, and then no input for 4 seconds

 ## To use the script:
 - Put the amiibo bin files from submissionapp in the `tourbins` folder.